olenazub/Dell-Inspiron-7572-BigSur-OC/README.md

 Sound card:	ALC256 (layout-id:2/56)

-Network card:	Fenvi BCM94360NG [https://abre.ai/b3eh] - Natively supported
+Network/BT card:	Fenvi BCM94360NG [https://abre.ai/b3eh] - Natively supported

 OpenCore version	OpenCore-0.6.5-RELEASE

+Screen and audio mirroring works for Samsungs TV

 Currently known problems and solutions:

 It is normal for occasional screens to appear in the second and third stages of the installation, wait for it to restart automatically

+Sometimes when increasing and decreasing the volume the audio stops working

+DRM doesn't work, it was already expected

+Send files with Airdrop doesn't work either